AyazbayevD/ControlTheory2020/Assignment1/README.md

 ### Python interpreter version: 3.8
 ### pip version: 20.0.2
 ### IDE: JetBrains PyCharm
+### Necessary to install numpy by command in terminal: pip install numpy

 ## All tasks were done on OS Windows 10